 Armed with a fresh jar of Piperwai, I decided to do a true natural deodorant review and ordered a dozen different types of Amazon and various websites.
 This is my original natural deodorant review.
 After that review, my three winners were Piperwai, Meow Meow Tweet, and E.O.

 August 2017: Another Natural Deodorant Bites the Dust

 It seemed like everywhere I went, I smelled cat pee and I don’t have a cat.
 I finally realized it was me every time I wore Piperwai.
 This stuff seemed so great, I was so disappointed.
 I decided to cut it out for two weeks to see if it was Piperwai or just natural deodorant in general.
 In those two weeks, Piperwai contacted me and sent me a stick version of their deodorant.
-Once the two weeks was over, I used that.
+Once the two weeks were over, I used that.
 For the first week back on Piperwai, things were great.
 I smelled like nothing most days.
-But eventually the cat pee smell came back.
-However, my husband continued to use Piperwai and smell just dandy.
+But eventually, the cat pee smell came back.
+However, my husband continued to use Piperwai, and smell just dandy.

 If there’s something I learned through this process is that everyone is different and what works for one may not another.
 And that what makes me smell like cat pee may make you smell like a rose.

 September 2017: Bye Bye Meow Meow